cosmos72/gomacro/README.md

 There are two ways to use it:
 * type `:debug STATEMENT-OR-FUNCTION-CALL` at the prompt.
-* add a statement (an expression is not enough) `"break"` or `_ = "break"` to your code, then execute it normally
+* add a statement (an expression is not enough) `"break"` or `_ = "break"` to your code, then execute it normally.

 In both cases, execution will be suspended and you will get a `debug> ` prompt, which accepts the following
 commands:

-step, next, finish, continue, env [NAME], inspect EXPR, list, print EXPR-OR-STATEMENT
+`step`, `next`, `finish`, `continue`, `env [NAME]`, `inspect EXPR`, `list`, `print EXPR-OR-STATEMENT`

-commands can be abbreviated, and `print` fully supports expressions or statements with side effects, including function calls and modifying local variables.
+Commands can be abbreviated, and `print` fully supports expressions or statements with side effects, including function calls and modifying local variables.
 Without arguments, `env` prints all global and local variables.
+An empty command (i.e. just pressing enter) repeats the last command.

 Only interpreted statements can be debugged: expressions and compiled code will be executed, but you cannot step into them.